-The most pressing need for additional level 2 charging infrastructure is in close proximity to residential areas where residents lack the ability to charge their vehicles at home.
-These areas consist primarily of multifamily dwellings as well as older neighborhoods with single-family homes lacking off-street parking.
-Existing policies in Madison and Verona that require EV charging infrastructure in new parking lots will not have an impact on charging availability in existing neighborhoods until existing parking lots are reconstructed, which could be many years in the future.
+The most pressing need for additional level 2 charging infrastructure is in residential areas where residents cannot charge their vehicles at home.
+These areas consist primarily of multifamily dwellings as well as older neighborhoods with single-family homes lacking offstreet parking.
+EV charging infrastructure in new parking lots will not have an impact on charging availability in existing neighborhoods until existing parking lots are reconstructed, which could be many years in the future.
 While the number people in rural communities who lack the ability to charge their vehicles at home is likely smaller than in urban areas, providing them with the ability to charge at home can pay big dividends in terms of both emissions reductions and economic benefits.